imroshan18/delay-prediction/README.md

 - Departure and arrival stations
 - Scheduled departure/arrival time
 - Day of week / date
-- Distance or route info
 - Historical delay behavior
-- Weather or other operational factors

 The app provides a simple UI so users can enter trip details and instantly see whether the model predicts **“On Time”** or **“Delayed”**.